KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Layout-Article.md

     let context: KeyboardContext { state.keyboardContext }

     var body: some View {
-        ... // Insert the view to use here, for instance a KeyboardView .keyboardLayout { params in
+        KeyboardView(
+            layout: layout,
+            ...
+        )
+    }

+    var layout: KeyboardLayout {
-                var layout = params.standardLayout(for: context)
+        var layout = KeyboardLayout.standard(for: context)
         // Customize the layout here
         return layout
     }
 }
-}
 ```

-You can create a completely custom layout from scratch, or customize the ``KeyboardLayout/LayoutBuilderParams/standardLayout(for:)`` to add and/or remove items.
+You can use the convenient layout functions that KeyboardKit provides to insert, remove, replace, and modify items within the layout.

 ---